6 Things Contractors Should Be Aware of in False Claims Act Qui Tam Lawsuits

-by Theodore P Watson, Esq.
+by Theodore P Watson, Esq– Government Contract Whistleblower Attorney (Defense).
 Qui Tam Lawsuits can ruin a federal contractor’s future and shut companies down if not defended correctly.
-The Qui Tam defense attorneys at Watson & Associates, LLC aggressively defend small businesses and large DOD contractors doing business with the federal government.
-The following information provides the basics of a Qui Tam Case involving false claims allegations and 6 things that federal government contractors should be aware of in Qui Tam Lawsuits.
+The Qui Tam defense attorneys at Watson & Associates, LLC aggressively defend small businesses and large DOD contractors doing business with the federal government that is charged with filing a false or fraudulent claim with the agency.
+The following information provides the basics of a Qui Tam Case involving false claims allegations and 6 things that federal contractors should be aware of in federal Qui Tam False Claims litigation.

-1. The Purpose of the False Claims Act and Qui Tam Case Litigation in Government Contracting
+1. The Purpose of the Federal False Claims Act and Qui Tam Whistleblower Litigation in Government Contracting

-Although whistleblowers and their attorneys both bring critical information and industry experience, having the right Qui Tam defense strategies can make the government’s case more difficult to prove.
-There are many law firms and attorneys that exclusively file Qui Tam case actions and False Claims Act cases.
+Although Qui Tam whistleblowers and their attorneys both bring critical information and industry experience, having the right Qui Tam defense strategies can make the government’s case more difficult to prove.
+There are many law firms and attorneys that exclusively file Qui Tam False Claims Act cases.
 However, many of those attorneys are former DOJ attorneys and have vast litigation experience but may not have the substantive and deep experience needed with the underlying laws and regulations.

-2. Your Former Employee or Relator, and The Qui Tam Attorney Provide the Government With Details, Details Details
+2. Your Former Employee or Relator, and the Qui Tam Attorney Provide the Government With Details

 Nevertheless, a solid defense can be in place if the facts presented by the Relator and the Qui Tam attorney still do not amount to a violation of the underlying laws.
 A common situation occurs when the federal prosecutor or DOJ attorneys allege that the contractor has violated SBA affiliation regulations, or SDVOSB business control laws.